-Your core strategy is made up of your core purpose, core values, and BHAG (Big Hairy Audacious Goal).
+Your 3-5 year strategy is made up of your core purpose, core values, and BHAG (Big Hairy Audacious Goal).
 Don't allow your core values to be merely a poster on the wall.
 Use them purposefully every day.
 Don't be tempted to hire that great resource who does not demonstrate your core values.
 Allow your core values to be your veto tool.
 Hire and fire by your core values.
 Here's a tip to live your core values: Choose words that you use daily.
 Don't switch into "corporate speak" when you bring up your core values.
 To make it stick, it's got to be the way you talk with each other.
 Do people in your company understand how their daily work helps to achieve the company’s overall mission or purpose?
 Are they on an exciting journey towards the promised land?
 Your BHAG is a 10+ year goal that can create excitement and inspiration for the entire team.
 Too often, I see BHAGs and purpose statements just being cute posters decorating corporate walls with people not understanding how they are part of the exciting journey to achieve the BHAG and purpose.

 2. Brand Promise to Win the Right Customers:

 Your brand promise is not just a tagline.
-It is a clear message to your core customers that you understand them and know how to look after them better than anybody else.
+It is a clear message to your core customer value that you understand them and know how to look after them better than anybody else.
 Your brand promise should clearly show how your product or service is unique and compelling to them.
 Show them how they are special to you.
 Build a great brand promise that is compelling to your core customer as well as pleasurable for your team to service.
 By the way, do you know if your brand promise is working?
 Tip: Observe who it is attracting.
 If it does not attract the right customers and help you close deals faster, you need to do better!